FlyCode30/cst3106_Labs/README.md

 - body-text: "Georgia", "Times New Roman", Times, Serif;
 - header-text: "Trebuchet MS", sans-serif;

+  ## 3. General Layout

+- layout utilizes a bootstrap grid layout.
+- fixed navbar that is accessible while scrolling at top
+- Header consists of hero-style banner at top
+- Main section is one row, 3 columns.
+Two sidebars and one main content display area
+- Footer at bottom

 ## 3. Navbar

-- Planning on using a navbar at the top of the screen that can stay fixed while user scrolls
 - Allows for easier navigation if side nav bar is not available
 - No mock-up provided at this time, as the title could not be made to fit with navbar.
 - Addition planned for upcoming revision